 Pros:

-• Deploys software as well as updating it
+- Deploys software as well as updates it

 Cons:

-Ninite is a package management system that allows you to install many popular applications in your Windows system automatically.
+Ninite is a package management system that allows you to install many popular applications on your Windows system automatically.
 You can select a set of applications and bundle them into a single installer package.
-Ninite is a free for personal use.
+Ninite is free for personal use.

 Key Features

-A commercial version of Ninite is Ninite Pro that can be used for managing software in a live web interface.
-You will need to install the Ninite agent of each system that you want to manage.
-Each system than appears on the web for simple point-and-click management.
-You can get a real-time interactive view of all your client systems.
+A commercial version of Ninite is Ninite Pro, which can be used for managing software in a live web interface.
+You will need to install the Ninite agent on each system that you want to manage.
+Each system then appears on the web for simple point-and-click management.
+You can get a real-time, interactive view of all your client systems.

 Pros: